Backward Simulation of Multivariate Mixed Poisson Processes: Introduction

 In this paper, we extend the Backward Simulation approach for Poisson processes to the class of Mixed Poisson processes (MPPs), which are a natural generalization of the class of Poisson processes that can be represented as a Poisson process with a random intensity \cite{Grand}.
-We also extend the FC of the BS to MPPs.
+Our contribution is a method of simulation for multivariate mixed Poisson processes such that \begin{enumerate} \item any desired correlation that is admissible at the terminal simulation time can be matched, \item the correlation structure is a function of time. \end{enumerate} Moreover, we describe the time structure of correlations for this class of processes and analyze the Forward Continuation of the Backward Simulation in the finite interval.
+This approach allows us to extend the model to arbitrary times.